A class of stochastic games and moving free boundary problems: Nash Equilibrium for Game

 \subsection{Controlled dynamics}

-Given the candidate solution to $(\mbox{HJB-$C_p$})$, we derive the corresponding NEP by showing the existence of a weak solution $(\pmb{X}_t,{Y}_t)$ to a Skorokhod problem with an unbounded domain, where the boundary of the domain depends on both the diffusion term $\pmb{X}_t$ and the degenerate term $\pmb{Y}_t$.
+Given the candidate game value to $(\mbox{HJB-$C_p$})$, we derive the corresponding NEP by showing the existence of a weak solution $(\pmb{X}_t,{Y}_t)$ to a Skorokhod problem with an unbounded domain, where the boundary of the domain depends on both the diffusion term $\pmb{X}_t$ and the degenerate term $\pmb{Y}_t$.